-- Remove disruptive pupils from an area when they have refused to follow an instruction to do so, however, it may be safer to remove the other children from the area first - Prevent a pupil behaving in a way that disrupts a school event or a school trip or visit; - Prevent a pupil leaving the classroom where allowing the pupil to leave would risk their safety or lead to behaviour that disrupts the behaviour of others; - Prevent a pupil from attacking a member of staff or another pupil, or to stop a fight in the playground; and - Restrain a pupil at risk of harming themselves through physical outbursts.
+- remove disruptive children from the classroom where they have refused to follow an instruction to do so; - prevent a pupil behaving in a way that disrupts a school event or a school trip or visit; prevent a pupil leaving the classroom where allowing the pupil to leave would risk their safety or lead to behaviour that disrupts the behaviour of others; - prevent a pupil from attacking a member of staff or another pupil, or to stop a fight in the playground; and - restrain a pupil at risk of harming themselves through physical outbursts.

-Following the event the incident must be logged.
+Following the event the incident must be logged on CPOMS.
 Parents/carers would always be informed if reasonable force had been used on their child.